 KnowYourPlant’s camera identification goes a step further than species matching.
 When you photograph a plant, you get the name plus a care profile built for what’s actually in front of you — watering frequency, light needs, humidity preferences, toxicity flags.
 You can add it to your collection and track it over time: when it was last watered, how it looks, what’s coming up next in its care schedule.

 That last part matters more than it sounds.
 Identifying a plant is useful.
 Knowing what to do with it for the next year is what keeps it alive.
+If you’re still learning the basics of watering, light, and seasonal changes, this pairs naturally with a broader indoor plant care guide for beginners.
 If you’re building a collection that includes plants across the safety spectrum — some safe for pets, some not — having that toxicity information integrated into your plant log is genuinely helpful.

 Best for: Indoor plant owners who want identification and ongoing care support without switching between apps.